Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13000: made better A1 for another reason
 - 13002: craggy
 - 13003: craggy
+- 13004: craggy, took man from extension, wall from 05
 - 13005: craggy
 - 13006: craggy
 - 13008: really wrong, after 13475